-Couples Therapist in Charlotte, NC
+Couples Therapy in Charlotte, NC

 Why do Couples Seek a Therapist for Help?

 Over time, there may be patterns of behavior or communication that negatively impacts a couple and/or family.
-Many times, as hard as they try to resolve the conflict on their own, couples may continue to fall back into learned patterns that affect the couple’s ability to relate and connect with each other.
-This will eventually erode and strain the relationship.
-Some of the reasons that a couple seek out a highly trained therapist like Dr. Scheel include:
+Many times, as hard as they try to resolve the conflict on their own, couples may continue to fall back into learned patterns that affect the couple’s ability to relate and connect with each other and cause disengagement and loss of attachment in relationships.
+Sometimes couples no longer know how to relate after their child-rearing days are over.

 What Else can Cause People to Need Couples Therapy?

 Causes can be as simple as a loss or lack of communication or disparate ways of communicating.
-Sometimes couples have suffered serious losses and betrayals in their relationship that are known, but never discussed.
+Sometimes couples have suffered serious losses and betrayals in their relationship that are known but never discussed.
 Couples are increasingly stressed by work and the impact of culture and social media.

-What Types of Approaches are Used in Couples Therapy?
+What Types of Approaches are Used in Couples’ Therapy?

 Dr. Scheel may use varying methods in order to get couples on the right path.
 Some of the methods used are as follows: